 - Limiting or not having any coffee, soda, or alcohol

-You should not take medicines that hurt your stomach.
+Avoid medicines that hurt your stomach.
 These include aspirin and over-the-counter pain and fever medicines (NSAIDs or nonsteroidal anti-inflammatory drugs).
 If you do take them, do so after you eat.

 Other lifestyle changes that may keep indigestion from happening include: